My Story

-I didn't learn about money from a textbook.
+I didn't learn about life

-Pre-1947 — 1990
+Pre-1947 to 1990

 The pattern I was born into.

 My family were wealthy traders in Sindh before Partition wiped out everything overnight.
 My grandfather rebuilt in India.
 My father rebuilt again in Dubai.
-By the time I was born, the empire was gone — but the cycle was alive.
+By the time I was born, the empire was gone.
+But the cycle was alive.
 One generation builds.
 The next loses it.
 The one after rebuilds.

 2009